Crazy-Child/cooler-controller-orangePI4_lts/README.md

 ```bash
 nano cooler_controller.sh
 ```

-[WiringOP](https://github.com/orangepi-xunlong/wiringOP.git) was used to measure temperature of Orange pi.
+For the script to work, you need to install [WiringOP](https://github.com/orangepi-xunlong/wiringOP.git) from Orange Pi.

 ### Installation process